Home Compare MKC vs NESN.SW

 Price setup map for MKC and NESN.SW Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer MKCNESN.SW Relative valuation Structural strength

-The two profiles are relatively close, but the price setup still leans toward McCormick & Company, Incorporated.
+McCormick & Company, Incorporated and Nestlé S.A. look relatively close on structure, but the price setup still leans toward McCormick & Company, Incorporated.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.